Permanent residence

 Tax residence

-3. they are resident in Italy pursuant to art.
-43 paragraph 2 of the Italian Civil Code (habitual place of residence, represented by their physical permanence in a specific place and the desire to make their home there).
+- Their residence is in Italy pursuant to Article 43, paragraph 2 of the Italian Civil Code (understood as their place of habitual abode, which translates into their physical permanence in a certain place);

-It should be underlined that in order to be considered physically resident in Italy, it is sufficient that only one of the above circumstances applies.
+It should be underlined that, in order to have tax residence in Italy, only one of the above needs to apply.

-Unless proven otherwise, Italian citizens who have been removed from the register of Italians resident abroad (AIRE) and transferred to countries or territories with a preferential tax regime, as identified with the Decree of the Ministry of Finance - art.
-2 paragraph 2 bis DPR 917/86, are deemed resident for tax purposes in Italy.
+Unless proven otherwise, Italian citizens who have been removed from the resident population register and transferred to countries or territories with a preferential tax regime, as identified by Decree of the Ministry of Finance (Article 2, paragraph 2-bis, Italian Presidential Decree 917/86), are considered to be resident in Italy for tax purposes.